wang-xinyu/tensorrtx/README.md

 I wrote this project to get familiar with tensorrt API, and also to share and learn from the community.

-All the models are implemented in pytorch or mxnet first, and export a weights file xxx.wts, and then use tensorrt to load weights, define network and do inference.
+All the models are implemented in pytorch/mxnet/tensorflown first, and export a weights file xxx.wts, and then use tensorrt to load weights, define network and do inference.
 Some pytorch implementations can be found in my repo [Pytorchx](https://github.com/wang-xinyu/pytorchx), the remaining are from polular open-source implementations.

 ## News

+- `4 Dec 2020`.
+DBNet dynamic input shape support by [BaofengZan](https://github.com/BaofengZan), YOLOv3 int8, PSENet(tensorflow) text detection by [upczww](https://github.com/upczww).
 - `19 Nov 2020`.
 YOLOv3-SPP supports dynamic input shape, including a dynamic plugin.
 - `17 Nov 2020`.
 [AlfengYuan](https://github.com/AlfengYuan) added a Dockerfile.
 - `7 Nov 2020`.
 All models migrated to trt7 API, and clean up the master branch.